selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 ---

 Hey!
 The truth behind this article is that I was speaking with my team of developers, and we love trying new restaurants, especially kebabs!
 But we were pretty unsure about which restaurant to give a try, every discussion about that was creating conflicts.
-So, I integrated ChatGPT with one of my Salesforce sandboxes to make this life changing choice...
+So, I integrated ChatGPT with one of my Salesforce sandboxes to make this life-changing choice...

 <h3>Configuration Part</h3>
 First, we have to add a custom metadata type to store our variables.
 By doing this, Salesforce will store our sensitive data, and we will just have to access it from our code!